Updated May 22, 2023

 Overview of the OSI Model

-OSI model stands for Open System interconnection mode developed by the international organization for standardization in 1984, designed to show the flow of moving data from one software application of one computer to another software application of another computer.
-It consists of seven layers – Physical layer, Data link layer, Network layer, Transport layer, Session layer, Presentation layer and Application layer.
-Each layer has its own tasks, which are performed independently.
+OSI model stands for Open System Interconnection mode, developed by the international organization for Standardization in 1984, designed to show the flow of moving data from one software application of one computer to another.
+It consists of seven layers – Physical layer, Data link layer, Network layer, Transport layer, Session layer, Presentation layer, and Application layer.
+Each layer has its tasks, which are performed independently.

 What is OSI Model?

 OSI Model is a network model having seven different layers.
 This model was first introduced in 1974 by the ISO (International Organization of Standardization).
 This model helps to transfer data over the network from one computer device to another.
 This model is nothing but the standard adopted all over the globe.

 - OSI Model Definition: the Open Systems Interconnection (OSI) model is the virtual model that describes the Concept of a computer system with internal structure and technology.

 - Understanding the OSI Model: The Open Systems Interconnection (OSI) model is divided into seven layers, as shown in the below diagram:

 7 Layers of the OSI Model